Blake Bjorklund: ARCA Re/Max Series

 Before his venture into NASCAR, Bjorklund raced in the series full-time for one year in 2006.
 He made a run for Rookie of the Year with Country Joe Racing, a team well known for developing young talents such as Joey Miller and Ryan Hemphill.
 Although he failed to qualify for the season-opening Daytona and Nashville races, he bounced back with poles at Berlin and Milwaukee and earned his first career victory at Salem Speedway, passing ARCA legend Frank Kimmel with two laps to go.
 Bjorklund also earned the Bill France Triple Crown award for the three dirt tracks on the ARCA schedule.
 He finished the season 5th in points with one win, ten finishes in the top ten, and two poles.

 Craftsman Truck Series

-In 2007, Bjorklund was signed by MRD Motorsports to run in the then-NASCAR Craftsman Truck Series.
+In 2007, Bjorklund was signed by MRD Motorsports to run in the NASCAR Craftsman Truck Series.
 Driving the No. 8 Chevrolet Silverado, he earned a best finish of 13th place at Nashville Superspeedway.